When coding is cheap, product thinking becomes the constraint.

 The roadmap is a backlog with deadlines.
 The team is busy, but it is not clear whether the right things are being built or whether anyone is closer to a real win this quarter.

-"This product needs more than a PM — it needs a leader."
+"This product needs more than a PM.
+It needs a leader."

 The work touches regulation, AI, data privacy, or enterprise stakeholders.
 Mistakes are expensive.
 You need someone who has run products at this level of difficulty before, not someone learning on your time.